Introduction to Indoor Air Quality

 EPA defines environmental justice (EJ) as "the fair treatment and meaningful involvement of all people regardless of race, color, national origin, or income with respect to the development, implementation, and enforcement of environmental laws, regulations, and policies."

 To effectively address EJ concerns, the Agency recognizes that communities must be the impetus for implementing local solutions for environmental health problems including indoor air.
-However, far too many communities lack the capacity to truly effect their environmental conditions.
+However, far too many communities lack the capacity to truly affect their environmental conditions.
 This includes some conditions found indoors, as well as conditions caused by outdoor impacts (such as climate change).

 Many reports and studies indicate that the following populations may be disproportionately impacted by indoor asthma triggers, secondhand smoke, mold, radon and other indoor pollutants: